vacp2p/rfc-index/status/raw/status-app-protocols.md

 clients in full mode will be referred to as "full clients" and clients in light mode will be referred to as "light clients".

+### Discovery

+The application MUST make use of at least one discovery method to discover and connect to Waku peers useful for the user functions specific to that instance of the application.

+The specific Waku discovery protocol used for discovery depends on the use case and resource-availability of the client.

+1. [EIP-1459: DNS-based discovery](https://eips.ethereum.org/EIPS/eip-1459) is useful for initial connection to bootstrap peers.
+1. [33/WAKU2-DISCV5](../../waku/standards/core/33/discv5.md) allows decentralized discovery of Waku peers.
+1. [34/WAKU2-PEER-EXCHANGE](https://github.com/waku-org/specs/blob/315264c202e0973476e2f1e2d0b01bea4fe1ad31/standards/core/peer-exchange.md) allows requesting peers from a service node and is appropriate for resource-restricted discovery.

+All clients SHOULD use DNS-based discovery on startup to discover a set of bootstrap peers for initial connection.

+Full clients SHOULD use [33/WAKU2-DISCV5](../../waku/standards/core/33/discv5.md) for continuous ambient peer discovery.

+Light clients SHOULD use [34/WAKU2-PEER-EXCHANGE](https://github.com/waku-org/specs/blob/315264c202e0973476e2f1e2d0b01bea4fe1ad31/standards/core/peer-exchange.md) to discover a set of service peers used by that instance of the application.

 ### Subscribing

 The application MUST subscribe to receive the traffic necessary for minimal app operation